-After an intensive period of work, we often notice in the summer period that a little more space arises in our agenda.
-You get some time to tackle things that normally remain unattended in the craziness of the day.
-MOJEO has put together the ideal top 10 activities that you could address as a PMO during this period.
+After an intensive period of work, we often notice in the summer period that there is a bit more space in our agenda.
+You get some space to pick up things that normally remain unattended in the craziness of the day.
+MOJEO has put together the ideal top 10 activities you could take up as PMO during this period.

 1. Carefully go through the work processes and assess whether they are still in line with practice.